 Eat up

-Eating a solid meal is important before you start drinking and on the morning after.
+Eating a solid meal is important if you’re having a few drinks – and on the morning after.
 Food helps to stabilise your body sugar levels and provide you with nutrients.
 Low blood sugar contributes to symptoms such as fatigue and nausea.
 Heavy drinking is also known to cause imbalances in the chemicals in your blood.
 Eating helps to balance them.

 Alcohol makes you pee more, meaning you lose more water, making you dehydrated.
-The loss of electrolytes and fluids makes it harder for your body to function normally, and can cause symptoms such as thirst, headache, fatigue and dizziness.
-Drink water while you are imbibing and before you go to bed.
+The loss of electrolytes and fluids makes it harder for your body to function normally, and can cause symptoms such as thirst, headaches, fatigue and dizziness.
+Drink water while you’re imbibing and before you go to bed.
 Have a glass ready for when you wake up.
-A drink containing electrolytes can also help you to replenish them and get back to normal faster.
+A drink containing electrolytes can also help you replenish them and get back to normal faster.

 Sleep it off

-While a single night cap can initially help to induce sleep, excessive drinking throws off our sleep cycle and decreased sleep quality.
+While a single night cap can initially help to induce sleep, excessive drinking throws off your sleep cycle and decreases sleep quality.
 Limited sleep can worsen a hangover and increase fatigue and irritability.
 Try to get to bed at a decent hour or allow yourself to sleep in.

 Supplements